-The Basque Country has its own economic, fiscal and industrial structures.
+The Basque Country has its own economic, fiscal, educational and industrial structures.
 Hence, it attracts young professionals seeking job opportunities, as well as foreign investors.

 Good to know:

 Biscay is the Basque Country's most densely populated region followed by Gipuzkoa and Araba/Alava.
-Moreover, 5.96% of the Basque population consists of foreigners.
+Moreover, in 2014, 6.3% of the Basque population consisted of foreigners.

-The Basque Country is considered to be an economic power in itself as it has one of the most developed Spanish economies despite the world economic crisis.
-Moreover, its Gross Domestic Product (GDP) in 2013 exceeded the Spanish average 34.5%.
-In fact, the Basque Country is one of the most successful European Union cities.
+The Basque Country is considered to be an economic power in itself as it has one of the most developed Spanish economies despite the world economic crisis, thus making it the most important Spanish region after Madrid, with a continuously growing Gross Domestic Product (GDP).
+In fact, the Basque Country is one of the most prosperous European Union cities.
 Bilbao for its part is known to be the region's financial and economic center, hosting the Bilbao Stock Exchange as well as several Spanish and European banks.

 Over the years, tourism has also become one of the main economic pillars, not only for its famous tourist areas such as San Sebastian, Bilbao, Pamplona, etc., but also for its tourist facilities and various leisure activities.
 Fisheries and agriculture are also quite active despite modernization.
 In fact, the region owes its fame to the cultivation of corn and vines, apples and cherries, as well as for the production of wine, cheese and many bio products.

-Unemployment rate, to date, is at 11.8%, that is lower than the Spanish average.
-Some 2,970 job seekers are registered in the region.
+Unemployment rate in 2015 was at 13.8%, that is lower than the Spanish average.
+By the end of the 3rd quarter of 2015, the region had nearly 155,400 unemployed, including 14.71% of expatriates.
 Hence, the Basque Country's labor market is more open to local and foreigner manpower compared to other Spanish cities.
 Most jobs available are in industry, construction, trade and services fields.
 Those having strong language skills are more likely to be hired in the tourism, hospitality and catering fields.

 Good to know: